Editor's Note: This article was updated on November 6, 2015.

 When starting your first business, taxes are usually the last thing on your mind.
 But when tax time does crop up, suddenly you experience a mountain of worries: Am I doing it right?
 What kinds of taxes do I need to pay?

-We’ll start with the big bugaboo and the tax you’re probably already quite familiar with — annual income tax.
-Annual income tax is simply a tax on any income you’ve made — it’s what you’ve been filing and paying since you became an independent adult.
+We’ll start with the tax you’re probably already quite familiar with — federal income tax.
+This is simply a tax on any income you’ve made — it’s what you’ve been filing and paying since you became an independent adult.

-Etsy sellers also have to pay income taxes on their Etsy sales.
-Unlike income reported on a W-9, income from your Etsy shop is considered “self-employment income,” and Etsy sellers must fill out a form Schedule C “Profit of Loss from Business.”
+Etsy sellers in the US have to pay income taxes on their Etsy sales.
+Unlike income reported on a W-9, income from your Etsy shop is considered “self-employment income,” and Etsy sellers must fill out a form Schedule C: “Profit or Loss from Business.”
 Don’t let the term “business” fool you — you must file Schedule C even if you’re a sole proprietor and haven’t registered your business as a corporation.
 Additionally, you will likely be subject to a self-employment tax and need to file a Schedule SE: “Self-Employment Tax.”
 If you have other employment income besides what you earn from your business (income from a full-time job, for example), keep in mind that you will only pay Social Security taxes up to a certain income cap.
 (Medicare taxes on income aren't limited, however.)

 Of course, the big question here is, how do you know early in the year what your annual net profit is going to be?
 First off, that’s why these are called “estimated taxes.”
-While you can’t quite know your net profit, you also often don’t know which tax deductions you can take, which will lower your tax burden.
-(Common income tax deductions include mortgage interest paid and child credits.)
+Although you can’t quite know your net profit, you also often don’t know which tax deductions you can take to possibly lower your tax burden.
+(Common income tax deductions include those for mortgage interest paid and child credits.)

 Fortunately, since this number is difficult to determine, you will not be penalized by the IRS as long as you pay an amount equal to the amount of taxes you owed last year.
 (You can find this number by checking last year’s 1040 tax return.)

-State Income Taxes — Due Annually and Quarterly
+State Income Tax — Due Annually and Quarterly

 For the most part, state income tax is also due annually, and most states require self-employed people to pay quarterly estimated taxes as well.
 Each state varies, though, so we recommend looking up your state’s Department of Revenue (or Department of Taxation, Franchise Tax Board or the equivalent local tax authority) and discussing your state's tax obligations with an accountant.